paulishar/Twitch-Growth/README.md

 # Twitch-Growth
-You can buy real Twitch viewws and followers cheap.
+You can buy real Twitch viewers and followers cheap.
 Just go to the website displayed on the image.
 Type it on your web browser.

 This is a serious matter, not to be taken lightly.
 Even if you currently have only a small following, buying Twitch viewers can significantly boost your numbers.
 These viewers will actively engage with your content while you enjoy your broadcasting.